FutileCode/FutileCode.github.io/readme.md

+This is a word guessing game based on Wordle

-Clone of Wordle that allows for unlimited games and changing the theme.
+It allows for unlimited games and changing the visual theme.

 Coded with GDScript and exported to HTML5/js